peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 - MUST be presented in conjunction with the Digital Credential.
-The Status Assertion MUST be timestamped with its issuance datetime, always referring to a previous period to the presentation time.
+The Status Assertion MUST be timestamped with its issuance datetime, using a timestamp which is later then the time of presentation issuance;
 - MUST contain the expiration datetime after which the Digital Credential MUST NOT be considered valid anymore.
-The expiration datetime MUST be superior to the issuance datetime.
+The expiration datetime MUST be superior to the Status Assertion issuance datetime and it MUST end before the expiration of the Credential;
-- enables offline use cases as it MUST be validated using a cryptographic signature and the cryptographic public key of the Credential Issuer.
+- MUST enable the offline use cases by employing validation using a cryptographic signature and the cryptographic public key of the Credential Issuer.

 Please note: in this specification the examples and the normative properties